Jusixo/wanderer/README.md

 -create oauth login for facebook with appropriate links.

--create favoriting system between user and photos
+-create favoriting system between user and photos / creating host form page.

 -create mailer that sends users favorited photos

--create mailer that sends Hosts all photos and videos captured during the event
+-create mailer that sends Hosts all photos and videos captured during the event, and email addresses.

 -have images added to the database appear on the landing page with a live update not needing a page refresh